Chirag008inf/Professional-Boilerplate/README.md

 Note - This is a very young repository and might have some bugs and errors.
 Feel free to contribute.

 This is not protected by anything and feel free to use it.
 If you want, you can modify it and upload as a VS Code Extension.
-I don't take any responsibility of how you use it because of some reasons like, it can easily be recreated and I am not forcing anyone in any ways to fork this.